arunpraba/reactjs.org/src/content/reference/react-dom/components/input.md

 This significantly improves performance because now only `SignupForm` re-renders on every keystroke.

-If there is no way to avoid re-rendering (for example, if `PageContent` depends on the search input's value), [`useDeferredValue`](/reference/react/useDeferredValue#deferring-re-rendering-for-a-part-of-the-ui) lets you keep the controlled input responsive even in the middle of a large re-render.
+If there is no way to avoid re-rendering (for example, if `PageContent` depends on the search input's value), [`useDeferredValue`](/reference/react/useDeferredValue#deferring-re-rendering-for-a-part-of-the-ui) enables you keep the controlled input responsive even in the middle of a large re-render.

 ---